-Coolant Recovery Tank: Fill the recovery tank with coolant mixture to the COLD mark.
-Operate the genset until normal operating temperature is maintained as observed on the temperature gauge (option), or about 15 minutes of operation.
-Stop the genset and let cool.
-Add coolant into the recovery tank (if needed) to the COLD mark.
-The level should stabilize after several operation cycles.
+Gensets With Coolant Recovery Tank: Fill the recovery tank with coolant mixture to the FULL mark.
+Operate the genset until normal operating temperature is maintained as observed on the temperature gauge (option), or about 15 minutes of operation..
+Shut down the genset and let cool.
+Add coolant to recovery tank until coolant level stabilizes at the Full mark-this may require several operation cycles.